 The frequency of interventions targeting mainly the economic benefits of fishing (target 14.7) has been decreasing over the last few decades (Figure 6).
-At the same time there has been a growing emphasis on conservation and resource management, illustrated by
+At the same time there has been a growing emphasis on conservation and resource management, illustrated by the growing percentage of studies focusing on target 14.4.8 This transition is clearest during the 1990s, and is consistent with other analyses of this subject (245).

 The focus on target 14.4 is greater among global and regional interventions than among national-level interventions (Figure 7).
 Among the latter, there is greater emphasis on themes related to economic benefits (target 14.7) and small-scale fishing (14.b).
-This might suggest a divide between more resource management-oriented interventions at the supranational level, and more production- and income generation-oriented interventions at the national and sub-national levels.
+This might suggest a divide between more resource managementoriented interventions at the supranational level, and more production- and income generation-oriented interventions at the national and sub-national levels.